 History Understanding the world: People and Communities Foundation Stage 1 Children begin to make sense of their own life-story and family's history.
-Foundation Stage 2 Children comment on images of familiar situations in the past.
+I dulidation stage 2 Children comment on images of familiar situations in the past.
 Children compare and contrast characters from stories, including figures from the past.
-Chinarch compare and contrast characters from stories, including figures from the past.